Renewable Energy Technologies

 November:

-Modern renewable energy technologies are becoming mainstream in many energy markets because they offer increasingly viable and sustainable alternatives to today's dominant fossil-fuel (coal, oil, and natural gas) and nuclear technologies.
-Scientists are making advances in a broad range of renewable technologies for power production, transport fuels, and heating and cooling.
+Modern renewable energy technologies have become mainstream as their costs have declined dramatically in global energy markets.
+Renewables are increasingly the most competitive and sustainable power-generation alternatives to today's dominant fossil-fuel and nuclear technologies.
+Researchers continue to make advances in a broad range of renewable technologies for electricity generation, transport fuels, and heating and cooling.
 Renewable technologies draw on continuously replenished energy resources—including heat and light from the sun, wind, biomass, falling water, heat from inside the earth, and ocean energy.
-These resources are typically large and dispersed, and their energy is often convertible with little environmental impact, including low- and no-carbon emissions.
+These resources are typically large and dispersed, and their energy is often convertible with little environmental impact and low- and no-carbon emissions.